Dynamic Resource Allocation in the Cloud with Near-Optimal Efficiency: Introduction

-Our work differs from the aforementioned lines of work by combining the three following elements already in the literature.
-First, we digress from the stochastic arrival model to a more adversarial scenario and we do a worst-case analysis.
+More broadly, the general problem of online resource allocation has been studied in both stochastic and adversarial settings; we refer the reader to the books \citep{albers2003online,borodin2005online,srikant2013communication} on the topic.
+Our work differs from the aforementioned lines of research by combining the three following elements already present in the literature.
+First, as mentioned above, we digress from the stochastic arrival model to the adversarial setting and worst-case analysis.
 This makes our algorithm robust against unpredictable users' demands.
 For instance, demands in the morning could be totally different from demands in the afternoon or the morning of the next day.
 We are able to provide a single strategy that adapts easily to any scenario.
-Second, and in addition to the previous point, we provide simple online algorithms that perform well even under \emph{limited feedback}, a typical situation in cloud systems in which we can only read afterwards the utilization of a resource.
-Finally, we consider SLA satisfaction as a measure of user contentment and we seek to satisfy it up to a small error.
+Second, we provide simple online algorithms that perform well even under \emph{limited feedback}, a typical situation in cloud systems in which we can only determine the utilization of a resource after it has been allocated.
+Finally, we consider SLA satisfaction as a measure of user contentment, and seek to satisfy it up to a small error.

 There is now an extensive literature devoted to the pricing of cloud computing services.
 In \citep{macias2011genetic} the authors study a genetic model for generating a suitable pricing function in the cloud market.
 In \citep{gera2011learning}, pricing is studied via a revenue management formulation to address resource provisioning decisions.
 See also \citep{passacantando2016service,sharma2012pricing} for more pricing models.
 A closely related topic is fairness in resource allocation \citep{zaharia2010delay,ghodsi2011dominant}.
 Although we do not directly consider pricing, work maximization could be interpreted as a way to obtain extra revenue by allocating unused resources to active users.